 What is a Tax Shelter?

-A tax shelter is a financial vehicle that an individual can use to help protect their money.
+A tax shelter is a financial vehicle that an individual can use to help them lower their tax obligation and, thus, keep more of their money.
 It is a legal way for individuals to “stash” their money and avoid getting it taxed.

 Examples of Tax Shelters